YPSO Community Partners

 BCCO was founded by Eugene Jones in 1966, under the auspices of the Berkeley Adult Education Program.
 With persistence, charisma, talent, and devotion he realized his dream of creating a chorus of non-auditioned singers and an orchestra drawn from the community that together would perform choral masterworks in free concerts for the general public.

-On Jan 27th, 2024, YPSO is proud to be doing an inaugural collaboration of Poulenc’s Gloria, with BCCO, at Walnut Creek Presbyterian Church.
+On Jan 27th, 2024, YPSO is participated in a collaboration of Poulenc’s Gloria, with BCCO, at the Walnut Creek Presbyterian Church.

 Bay Area Music Project